• Skip to primary navigation

 IELTS preparation involves understanding the test format, how it is marked and then making a plan to achieve your desired score.
-In order to do this, you will need to improve your English, practice test skills and join a preparation course to check your progress before you register for the test.
+To do this, you will need to improve your English, practice test skills and join a preparation course to check your progress before registering for the test.

 How to Prepare for the IELTS Test